This article about the Best Santa Barbara Food and Restaurants is a paid endorsement with Visit Santa Barbara.

 You know I love breakfast in bed, so I took my leftovers back to my room to have the next day.

-City of Santa Barbara Food
+City of Santa Barbara Restaurants

-7 State Street Coffee
+State Street Coffee

-I only stopped in to grab a coffee at this small coffee shop near the beach, but after looking at their scones, I had to have one.
+After looking at their scones, I had to have one.
 They are freshly baked every day.
 Totally worth a stop.

 Take your coffee and pastry just down the street and people watch on the pier.
 State Street Coffee doesn't have a website, but you can find them at 29 State Street.

-This was actually the first stop on the Eat This, Shoot That Santa Barbara Food Tour, where our host took us around to a handful of Santa Barbara restaurants and taught us a few things about phone photography.
-He was really fun and knows a lot about the local history.
+I decided to go on the Eat This, Shoot That Santa Barbara Food Tour, where our host took us around to a handful of Santa Barbara restaurants and taught us a few things about phone photography.

-If you're looking to try some of the best food in town, this is the easiest (and most cost-efficient) way to do it.
-Everything you will eat on the food tour is strictly from Santa Barbara, so you can't go wrong.
+If you’re looking to try some of the best food in town, this is the easiest (and most cost-efficient) way to do it.

-9 Figueroa Brewery
+Figueroa Brewery

-Figueroa Brewery is pretty busy all the time, but weekends are standing room only.
 The atmosphere is fun the moment you reach the front door.
-Local beers are always on my list when visiting a new city, and you'll find quite a few Santa Barbara breweries.
+Local beers are always on my list when visiting a new city, and you’ll find quite a few Santa Barbara breweries.

 I was thrilled to find the Totally Razz Radler Raspberry Shandy.

-10 Mony's Tacos
+Mony’s Tacos

 Another one of our stops on the food tour was Mony's Tacos.
 Put chips and salsa in front of me and I'm a happy girl.
 Add a taco and it's bliss.

-11 Lucky Penny
+Lucky Penny

 The Lucky Penny makes the best pizza in Santa Barbara.
 Our guide from the food and photography tour ordered the Milpas, a crispy crust with fingerling potatoes, Mexican chorizo, spicy tomatillo marinara, cotija cheese, cilantro, and topped with a sunny side up egg.